patricklx/IotInsurance/iotinsurance_extending_service.md

 {:screen: .screen}
 {:codeblock: .codeblock}
 {:pre: .pre}
+{:note: .deprecated}

-# Extending the service with APIs
+# Extending the service with APIs (Deprecated)
 {: #iot4i_extending_service}

+**This service is deprecated:** Existing instances of this service can be used until 12 December 2018.
+For more information, see the [deprecation announcement blog](https://www.ibm.com/blogs/bluemix/2017/11/iot-for-insurance-on-bluemix-migrated-to-saas-offering/){: new_window}.
+{:deprecated}

 {{site.data.keyword.iotinsurance_full}} provides APIs to customize and extend your {{site.data.keyword.iotinsurance_short}} solution.
 {:shortdesc}